ietf-wg-cellar/matroska-specification/codec/av1.md

 The `CodecPrivate` consists of one of more OBUs appended together.
 The first OBU MUST the first `Sequence Header OBU` and be the only OBU of type `OBU_SEQUENCE_HEADER` in the `CodecPrivate`.
 Other types of OBUs found in the `CodecPrivate` MAY be of type `OBU_METADATA`.

 OBUs in the `CodecPrivate` SHOULD have the [obu_has_size_field] set to 1, indicating that the size of the OBU payload follows the header, and that it is coded using [LEB128].

+The [timing_info_present_flag] of the `Sequence Header OBU` SHOULD be 0.
+Even when it is 1 the presentation time of the `Frame Header OBUs` in `Blocks` should be discarded.
+In other words, only the timestamps given by the Matroska container SHOULD be used.

 ## Video\PixelWidth
 The `PixelWidth` MUST be the [max_frame_width_minus_1] + 1.